2021-2022 Storrs Undergraduate Tuition and Fees

 Failure to Pay your Bill on Time

-Students with outstanding balances of greater than $100.00 will have a "Bursar hold" placed on their accounts.
+Students with outstanding balances of greater than $300.00 will have a "Bursar hold" (ANT or ALL hold) placed on their accounts.
 Bursar holds prevent students from accessing services such as class registration, recreation services, library services, parking services, transcripts and other important services.
 Note, the University does not restrict access to dining services or housing.

 All students are billed by e-mail notification only.
 Failing to receive an e-mail bill notification does not absolve the student of the responsibility of payment by the due date.
 Students have 24/7 access to view any term fee bill through accessing their student account.